flavji/sysc3303/README.txt

 	  or elevator is running.

-To find the sequence and UML diagram that we constructed for this assignment, click on the ZIP file and there should be a sequence diagram and UML diagram in two separate PDF files.
+To find the sequence and UML diagram that we constructed for this assignment, extract all files from A3G8_milestone_1.zip. there should be elevatorSimulation_UML.png and elevatorSimulation_sequenceDiagram.png in the root folder.

 Credits:
 -------
-- Yash Kapoor (Worked on code, refactoring code, and README)
+- Yash Kapoor 		(Worked on code, refactoring code, UML, and README)
-- Faiaz Ahsan (Worked on code and rough draft of UML)
+- Faiaz Ahsan 		(Worked on code, rough draft of UML, and Sequence Diagram)
 - Zeid Alwash 		(Worked on code and rough draft of UML)
-- Flo Lavji	  (Worked on refactoring code, JUnit Tests, UML, and sequence diagrams)
+- Fareen Lavji	  	(Worked on refactoring code, JUnit Tests, UML, setting up git repository, initial deployment to GitHub, and proofreading README.txt)
 - Harishan Amutheesan	(Worked on code and rough draft of UML)